 While we understand that parents are concerned about their student’s tuition and costs, St. Mary’s University cannot allow a parent to gain access to the student’s records without written consent from the student.
 Federal law stipulates a student’s authorization is required in order to release information to a third-party.
 Therefore, parents are encouraged to consult with their student if they have questions about their student’s academic progress.
-Information may be released to parents or a legal guardian if the student is listed as a dependent for tax purposes.

 A Guide to Your Privacy Rights: Important Information About FERPA

 What is FERPA?

 The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are: